 - Enhance and strengthen the image of the veterinary profession.

 The Veterinarians Act requires veterinarians in Ontario to practise veterinary medicine from accredited facilities.
 The current process defines a particular set of standards for a particular facility type.
 The proposed facility accreditation model makes an important shift towards a model for veterinary facility accreditation that reflects the services and scope of practice of the facility.
 This new model permits a veterinarian to define the scope of the practice that is provided in association with the facility.
 Such a model allows for flexibility and nimbleness in facility accreditation as veterinary care and service evolves.

 Further, this proposed model decreases the accreditation cycle length to three years, from a current length of five years, and requires the facility director to conduct an annual self-assessment of accreditation requirements.
 These two changes contribute to supporting continuous attention to ensuring a facility meets the standards to successfully achieve accreditation.

 The proposed model identifies the need to engage licensed veterinarians as facility accreditation inspectors.
 The use of technology is also intended to be leveraged to contribute to the efficiency of the accreditation process.

 While the proposed model provides licensed members with latitude in determining the services and care type that are provided from a facility, it does recognize that there are requirements for Essential Standards that reach across all facility types, regardless of the type of care or service that is offered.

 This more modern model of facility accreditation is being proposed to enable the veterinary profession to have a flexible and evolving accreditation program that meets the public’s need for facility accreditation while creating a better assurance of public accountability related to veterinary facilities.

 To assist with understanding, the College is also offering a webinar to present the model.
-A recording of the webinar is also available for those who were unable to participate.

 Download Proposed Facility Accreditation Model